Yangon River

 The Yangon River (also known as the Rangoon River or Hlaing River) is formed by the confluence of the Pegu and Myitmaka Rivers in Myanmar.
 It is a marine estuary that runs from Yangon (also known as Rangoon) to the Gulf of Martaban of the Andaman Sea.
-The channel is navigable by ocean-going vessels, thus plays a critical role in the economy of Myanmar.
+The channel is navigable by ocean-travelling vessels, thus plays a critical role in the economy of Myanmar.